Show All Answers

 Applies to one- and two-family dwellings and townhouses not more than three stories:

 Applies to: Commercial Projects, including those with Residential occupancies not covered by the Residential Code.

 If a permit is not required, you may proceed with your project.
-Otherwise if a permit is required.
-For further question please contact the Building Division at (954) 457-1378 or email us at: energovcapteam@Hallandalebeachfl.gov
+Otherwise, if a permit is required.
+For further questions please contact the Building Division from Monday through Thursday from 7:30 am - 5:00 pm.
+(Excluding Holidays) City hall is closed on Fridays at (954) 457-2220 dial OPTION 1 = Inspections or OPTION 2 = Building Permits

 The HB-ePermitting Portal can perform robust searches across several key areas in our portal (i.e., permits, plans, inspections, addresses, and parcels.)
 Users do not have to log into our portal to access the global search tool.
 Simply enter any of the following fields Inspection Number, Parcel Number, or Address field and click on Search to display a list of results that meet your search criteria.

 2.Inspection Requests may be scheduled online via the Citizen Self Service (CSS) Portal prior to 4:00pm the day before inspection day

 The Building Inspectors normally leave the office to perform inspections by 8am.

 For a phone list of inspectors click here

 Fees can be paid in our office, by mail, or online through our online portal.